DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 * Pick what to backup.
 * Done.

-In few minutes one can have reliable cloud backup that compresses the data and deduplicates.<br>
+In few minutes one can have reliable encrypted cloud backup, that deduplicates and compresses the data.<br>

 **Save the repo password set plus all the info used.**

-Might be worth to check bucket settings, Lifecycle.
+Might be worth to check bucket settings, [Lifecycle](https://www.backblaze.com/docs/cloud-storage-lifecycle-rules).
 I think it should be set to `Keep only the last version of the file`

-For cli just follow the official documentation.

 To restore files go in to Snapshots > Time > Start time > Mount as Local Filesystem.<br>
 The snapshot will be mounted as `Y:`

+### cli

+For cli just follow [the official documentation.](https://kopia.io/docs/repositories/#backblaze-b2) The example of commands:<br>

+* `kopia repository create b2 --bucket=rakanishu --key-id=001496285081a7e0000000003 --key=K0016L8FAMRp/F+6ckbXIYpP0UgTky0 --password aaa`
+* `kopia repository connect b2 --bucket=rakanishu --key-id=001496285081a7e0000000003 --key=K0016L8FAMRp/F+6ckbXIYpP0UgTky0 --password aaa --enable-actions`

+The backup script will need connect replaced

 ---
 ---